aidn3/hypixel-guild-discord-bridge/docs/FAQ.md

 the pity will start kicking in gradually upping the chances till `24th` try which is guaranteed to succeed.
 The pity is counted globally across all users.

+## How Economy Work

+Economy is meant to encourage user activity within the community.

+Economy is mainly controlled using the chat commands with the default prefix `$` such as `$daily`.
+Administrators can view the history of all transactions via the Discord slash command `/economy history`.
+Administrators can control the behavior of the Economy system from the Discord slash command `/settings`.

+By default, users who talk with other in public chat will earn the currency.
+The currency can then be spent on various activities using the chat command with the default prefix `$` such as `$airstrike`.

+Administrators and Officers may control the wallet of individual using the chat commands `$give` and `$take`.
+Administrators may disable the permission for Officers to control other users wallets from the Discord slash command `/settings`.

 ## How to enable and manage in-game guild system

 To manage a guild, it must be registered first using the Discord slash command `/guild register`.